 The task tab is the default tab of the task details view.
 It shows the corresponding form of the task, so the assignee user can interact with it, fill the appropriate fields, and save or complete the task.
 This area is scrollable when needed.

 A task form can have mandatory fields.
 The mandatory fields are marked with a red asterisk (*).
-A task cannot be completed (the Complete button is disabled) until all mandatory fields have been filled in, and a message appears under them asking you to fill them.
+A task cannot be completed (the complete button is disabled) until all mandatory fields have been filled in, and a message will appear under them asking you to fill them.